trackit/trackflix-live/apps/api/README.md

 #### 4. Save results
 This handler calls the `saveResults` use case which updates some values in the database.

+#### 5. Wait for air time
+This is a Wait task which waits for the transmission's on air start time.

+#### 6. Update status
+This handler calls the `updateStatus` use case which updates some values in the database.

 ### Stop transmission